Faculty & Staff

 Counselor Education Faculty: Mandy Perryman, Ph.D.

 Dr. Perryman is currently serving as an Assistant Professor at the University of Mississippi within the Department of Leadership and Counselor Education.
-Dr. Perryman has experience counseling children, adolescents and adults and providing play therapy.
-Her teaching and research interests include the family’s role in childhood obesity, eating disorders and disordered eating, and compassion fatigue and self-care among mental health professionals.
+She has over 12 years of experience counseling children, adolescents and adults and providing play therapy.
+She is actively involved in the Mississippi Counseling Association and the Mississippi Association for Play Therapy.
+Her research interests include grief experiences in Counselor Education programs and college student wellness.

 Counselor Education Faculty: Amanda Winburn, Ph.D., NCC

-Dr. Winburn is currently serving as an Assistant Professor at the University of Mississippi within the Department of Leadership and Counselor Education.
-Dr. Winburn has over a decade of experience working with children in various settings.
-Dr. Winburn is a licensed educator, school counselor, and administrator.
-She currently serves at the Assessment Coordinator and teaches courses within the School Counseling specialty area.
-Dr. Winburn also has a strong area of interest in Play Therapy.
-Over the last 5 years, she has been actively involved in play therapy at the University of Mississippi both at the clinical setting as well as actively conducting research within the field.
-Other research interests include school counseling and bullying.
+Dr. Winburn is currently serving as an assistant professor at the University of Mississippi within the Department of Leadership and Counselor Education.
+Dr. Winburn is a licensed educator with endorsements in secondary english, counseling, and administration.
+She currently teaches courses within the school counseling and play therapy specialty area and serves as the faculty supervisor for school counseling students.
+Dr. Winburn also has a strong interest in school based play therapy, she has been actively involved in play therapy at the University of Mississippi both at the clinical setting as well as actively conducting research within the field.
+Other research interest include the use of technology in counseling, wellness, and bullying.